California grad student commutes to class by plane to save on rent

-In a now-viral Reddit post, user ‘greateranglia‘ wrote a post titled, “I survived living in LA and commuting to Cal by plane over the past academic year to save on rent, AMA.”
+In a now-viral Reddit post, user ‘greateranglia‘ wrote a post titled, “I survived living in LA and commuting to Cal by plane over the past academic year to save on rent, AMA (ask me anything).”

-Bill commuted between LAX and SFO at least three times a week during the academic calendar year for classes, “My classmates thought I would quit week one, but I treated it as a trip more than a commute,” Bill said.
+Bill took commercial flights between LAX and SFO at least three times a week during the academic calendar year for classes.
+“My classmates thought I would quit week one, but I treated it as a trip more than a commute,” Bill said.

 Bill kept an incredibly detailed log of what he spent on his super commute on Flyertalk.
 He spent a total of $5,592.66 on his commute between LAX and SFO during his one-year program.